Contents

 What is the menopause?

 Menopause occurs due to a decrease in the function of the ovaries and usually signifies the end of a woman’s reproductive years.
-The occurrence of menopause is defined by menstrual periods having stopped for at least one year, which reflects the ovaries no longer releasing an egg each month (ovulation.
-It is a normal process that leads to a reduction in reproductive hormone levels (e.g. oestrogen, progesterone and androgens).
+The occurrence of menopause is defined by menstrual periods having stopped for at least one year, which reflects the ovaries no longer releasing an egg each month (called ovulation).
+It is a normal process that leads to a reduction in reproductive hormone levels (e.g., oestrogen , progesterone and androgens).
 As a result, the frequency of menstrual periods initially become less regular and then eventually stop altogether.

-At birth, a girl is born with a fixed number of follicles (fluid-filled sacs which contain an egg) in her ovaries.
+At birth, a girl is born with a fixed number of follicles (fluid-filled sacs which each contain an egg) in her ovaries.
 After puberty, some of these follicles are used up each month culminating in the release of an egg (ovulation).
 This process uses up some of this finite reserve of follicles in the ovaries until eventually the ovaries run out of follicles, leading to menopause.
-When a woman no longer has enough follicles, hormones such as oestrogen are no longer produced in sufficient quantities and menstrual periods (menstruation) stop.
+When this occurs, hormones such as oestrogen are no longer produced in sufficient quantities and menstrual periods (menstruation) stop.
+Menopause is then said to have occurred after 12 months since the last period.

-On average, it occurs at around 51 years of age in the U.K., however the exact timing can vary between individuals (although it usually occurs between the ages of 45 to 55yrs).
-About 1-4% of women go through menopause before the age of 40yrs, which is considered to be ‘premature’, and is called ‘premature ovarian insufficiency’ (POI).
+In the UK, menopause occurs at the age of 51 years on average (typically between the ages of 45 to 55 years), however the exact timing can vary between individuals.
+When menopause occurs between the ages of 40-45 years, this is termed ‘early menopause’.
+About 1-4% of women go through menopause before the age of 40 years, which is considered to be ‘premature’, and is called ‘premature ovarian insufficiency ’ (POI).

 What is perimenopause?

-During the 4-10 years leading up to menopause, women may start to experience symptoms due to reduced production of hormones from the ovaries, which is termed ‘peri-menopause’ (peri- meaning around).
-This transition time can last for several years.
+During the years leading up to menopause, women can start to experience symptoms due to reduced production of hormones from the ovaries (e.g., oestrogen, progesterone, and androgens).
+This is termed ‘peri-menopause’ (peri- meaning around).
+This transition can last several years.

-During perimenopause, menstrual periods may become less regular, the amount of menstrual bleeding may change and symptoms of menopause (e.g. hot flushes) can commence.
+During perimenopause, menstrual periods may become less regular, the amount of menstrual bleeding may change, and symptoms of menopause (e.g., hot flushes) can occur.
 Fertility is reduced as women approach menopause, however, women can still become pregnant during this time so contraception should still be used if pregnancy is not desired.

-After one year without a period has passed, menopause is said to have occurred, and thereafter women are described as being ‘post-menopausal’ (‘post’- meaning ‘after’).
+When menstrual periods have stopped for one year, menopause is said to have occurred, and after that point, women are described as being ‘post-menopausal’ (‘post’- meaning ‘after’).

 What causes menopause?

-The menopause occurs when the ovaries stop functioning, and no longer have enough follicles to make hormones or release an egg each month.
+The menopause occurs when the ovaries no longer have enough follicles to make hormones or release an egg each month.
 This leads to a reduction in hormone levels (especially oestrogen), which may cause a wide variety of symptoms (discussed in more detail below).

 Listen to our Hormones: The Inside Story podcast episode about menopause